Skip to Main Content

 1. The hypothesis, research question, or review topic.

-2. Databases searched—authors should clearly describe where and how they searched for the research included in their reviews.
+2. Databases searched to find primary articles to review—authors should clearly describe where and how they searched for the research included in their reviews.
 Systematic Reviews and Meta-Analyses should provide detailed information on the databases searched and the search strategy the authors used.

-3. Selection criteria—the researchers should describe how they decided which articles to include.
+3. Selection criteria for the review—the researchers should describe how they decided which articles to include.

 4. A critical appraisal or evaluation of the quality of the articles included (most frequently included in systematic reviews and meta-analyses).